glumac/pattern-profile-warmup/readme.md

 # Warm Up

-Your mission is to beautify this profile page by doing the following:
+Your mission is to customize and beautify this profile page by doing the following:

 CONTENT CHANGES IN INDEX.HTML